Hundreds Of GOP Delegates Journey To Charlotte Semi-Bubble For Scaled-Down Convention

 Delegates arriving in Charlotte for the scaled down, in-person portion of the Republican National Convention aren't being greeted by the Charlotte mayor or even business leaders.

 Instead, they are ushered into a purple tent outside the downtown Westin hotel.
-That's where they are given a coronavirus test — even though they already had to take a self-swab COVID test at home before getting on a plane.
+That's where they are given a coronavirus test — even though they already had to take a self-swab coronavirus test at home before getting on a plane.

 Delegate Steve Scheffler, 72, is from West Des Moines and has been to eight other GOP conventions.
 He wants the 2020 convention to be safe, but he said the rules are all a bit much.